alozie/afndev/install/readme.md

     * `sudo easy_install pip`
     * `sudo CFLAGS=-Qunused-arguments CPPFLAGS=-Qunused-arguments pip install ansible`

-## Configure
+## Create new project

 To create a new repository using Project Template's installer, run the follow from this repository's root directory:

 ### Create a new project, build all dependencies.

+  1. `composer install`
-  1. Run `./bin/phing -f build/phing/build.xml pt:configure` to create your
+  1. Run `./task.sh pt:configure` to create your
      project-specific configuration file.
-After running, `config.yml` and `make.yml` should exist in the Project Template root directory.
+After running, `config.yml`, `make.yml`, and `local.yml` should exist in the Project Template root directory.
-  1. Modify `config.yml` and `make.yml` with values for your new project.
+  1. Modify aforementioned .yml files with values for your new project.
-  1. Run `./bin/phing -f build/phing/build.xml pt:create`
+  1. Run `./task.sh pt:create`
      This will create a new directory for your new project.
   1. Change directories to your new project directory.
 E.g., `cd /path/to/my/new/project`.
-  1. In your new project directory, run `./bin/phing -f build/phing/build.xml setup:build-files`.
+  1. In your new project directory, run `./task.sh setup:build-files`.
      This will install git hooks, build dependencies in your make file, and setup behat configuration.
+  1. Install local git hooks `./task.sh setup:git-hooks`
+  1. Setup Behat configuration ``./task.sh setup:behat`

 ### Optionally, install Drupal

   1. Optionally, you may install Drupal via Phing.
-To do this, copy `build/phing/example.local.yml` to `build/phing/local.yml` and populate it with your local machine's MySQL credentials.
-Then, run:
+To do this, verify correct credentials in `local.yml` and then run:
-     `./bin/phing -f build/phing/build.xml setup:install-drupal`
+     `./task.sh setup:install-drupal`

-### Optionally, execute tests against new project.
+### Optionally, execute tests

   1. To run code validation (phpcs, phpmd, pdepend) against your new project
-     run: `./bin/phing -f build/phing/build.xml validate:all`
+     run: `./task.sh validate:all`
   1. To run automated tests (behat, phpunit) against your new project, run:
-     `./bin/phing -f build/phing/build.xml tests:all`.
+     `./task.sh tests:all`.
 Please note that Behat
      tests will only run successfully if Drupal is installed.

-Please note the importance of updating config.yml for the needs of your project.

-## Installation

-To create a new repository using Project Template's installer, run the follow from this repository's root directory:

-  1. Run `composer install --working-dir=install` from the root directory
-  1. Run `php bin/project-template-installer install` to create your project.
-  1. Installation is complete!
-You now have a new repository that is a sibling of the project template on your local machine.

 ## Next Steps

 After project template has installed, there are several key activities to perform for your project: